ifau/SEPageViewWithNavigationBar/README.md

 SEPageViewWithNavigationBar
 ===========================

 SEPageViewWithNavigationBar is a subclass of UIViewController which contains UIPageViewController and changes navigation bar title during the swipe pages, like in Twitter app.
+Written in **Swift**, requires **iOS 7** or later.

 ![gif](https://github.com/ifau/SEPageViewWithNavigationBar/blob/master/Readme/1.gif?raw=true)